 Salò, or the 120 Days of Sodom, is available on BFI Blu-ray now.

 In adapting the Marquis de Sade’s 18th-century novel, Pasolini would also embrace Dante’s Divine Comedy.
-But, to ensure Salò found a contemporary voice in modern history, Pasolini opted to set his film in the small town of Salò, Italy.
+But, to ensure Salò found a contemporary voice in modern history, Pasolini set his film in the small town of Salò, Italy.
 It was here, in 1944, that a corrupt interim government took control of the town following Mussolini’s rescue by the Nazis.
 Here we meet a group of wealthy aristocrats and loyal party members who choose to imprison a group of the town’s young people for a vile social experiment in sex, torture and control.

-Salò was to be Pier Paolo Pasolini’s final film, with his brutal murder on the 2nd November 1975 coming just a few weeks before the movie’s world premiere in Paris.
+Salò was to be Pier Paolo Pasolini’s final film, with his brutal murder on the 2nd November 1975, just a few weeks before the movie’s world premiere in Paris.
 As a result, Salò would become his epitaph, its title forever associated with the life and violent death of one of Italy’s most controversial directors.

 THE PAINTED BIRD AND COME AND SEE